longclawshop/longclaw/README.rst

     :alt: Documentation Status

+An e-commerce extension for `Wagtail CMS <https://github.com/wagtail/wagtail>`_

+__Longclaw is currently undergoing a major rewrite to bring it up to date with wagtail/django 2 and pack in more features__

-An e-commerce extension for `Wagtail CMS <https://github.com/wagtail/wagtail>`_ Checkout the `demo site <https://github.com/JamesRamm/longclaw_demo>`_ and `documentation <http://longclaw.readthedocs.io/en/latest/>`_
+Checkout the `demo site <https://github.com/JamesRamm/longclaw_demo>`_ and `documentation <http://longclaw.readthedocs.io/en/latest/>`_

 .. image:: docs/_static/images/dashboard.png